kathijo/training_jankowski/README.md

 these are my minor change_tdc

 Those changes are great, here are more.
+I still like your changes no matter what other people say!